ElektraInitiative/PermaplanT/doc/usecases/polyculture/suggest_plants.md

   - Within those suggestions the user can see what plants go well with each other.

 - **Alternative scenario:**
-  - No plants are selected.
+  - No plant(s) or position are selected.
   - Polyculture groups that fit the environmental conditions are suggested.
 - **Error scenario:**
   - In case of any technical errors the users is notified about these.